Gaetano Catanoso: Life

 The order established schools and also homes for the old in small places like San Lorenzo and Roccaforte as well as Chorio to educate children and care for the old and sick.
 The goal was to combat ignorance and the Mafia through education and the word of God.
 Catanoso also founded the Poor Clerics to encourage vocations to the priesthood.
 He was transferred to the larger parish of Santa Maria de la Candelaria in Reggio Calabria on 2 February 1921.
 Catanoso was a close friend of Annibale Maria di Francia and Luigi Orione whom he had met in 1918.
 It was Orione who encouraged Catanoso when the latter decided to establish a religious congregation of his own; his order received diocesan approval on 25 March 1958.

 Catanoso had a deep devotion to the Face of Christ and to that end formed the "Confraternita del Santo Volto" in 1919.
 He also revived Marian and Eucharistic devotions and improved catechesis while also working for the observance of liturgical feasts.
 Catanoso also worked for cooperation among local priests to provide missions via preaching and hearing confessions in each other's parishes.
-He often spent long ours in silent reflection before the Tabernacle and he promoted Eucharistic Adoration among the faithful.
+He often spent long hours in silent reflection before the Tabernacle and he promoted Eucharistic Adoration among the faithful.
 In 1943 he opened a makeshift orphanage for those children who were orphaned due to World War II.

 Catanoso died on 4 April 1963 and his final words were recorded as: "In te, Domine, speravi, Gesù, Maria, Giuseppe"; he had become ill and blind before his death though he still welcomed those who came to visit him and seek his counsel.
 His order in 2008 had 95 nuns in a total of seventeen houses and it would later receive full pontifical approval from Pope John Paul II on 8 December 1980.
-One American relative - the journalist Justin Catanoso from - Greensboro in North Carolina - wrote memoir about Catanoso and the book is titled: "My Cousin the Saint - A Search for Faith, Family and Miracles".
+One American relative – the journalist Justin Catanoso from – Greensboro in North Carolina – wrote memoir about Catanoso and the book is titled: "My Cousin the Saint – A Search for Faith, Family and Miracles".